tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 .# Abstract

-This draft describes the general problem of encrypting the Server Name Identification (SNI) TLS extension.
+This draft describes the general problem of encrypting the Server Name Identification (SNI) TLS parameter.
 The proposed solutions hide a Hidden Service behind a fronting service, only disclosing the SNI of the fronting service to external observers.
 The draft lists known attacks against